BrandonJohnGrenier/pattern-microstructure/README.md

 default.exception=fm.pattern.valex.UnprocessableEntityException
 ```

-In both cases, an UnprocessableEntityException will be returned when a validation element does not explicitly provide an exception value.
+In both cases, an UnprocessableEntityException will be returned when a validation element does not explicitly define an exception property.

 ### Message Interpolation